By Lei Zhang

-“The global pandemic caused by the coronavirus could eventually be solved with a vaccine, but when the climate and ecological crisis we are facing reaches breaking point, we as mankind have no vaccine in hand.
+“The global pandemic caused by the coronavirus could eventually be solved with a vaccine, but when the climate crisis we are facing reaches breaking point, we as mankind have no vaccine in hand.
 Unless we act fast, there will be nothing we can do except helplessly witness the end of a civilization and a planet.”

 As mankind enters the third decade of the twenty-first century, no one could have predicted a plague sweeping the globe with no place spared from its viral ravages.

 Although medical experts have warned humanity over the past few decades that a global pandemic could break out at any moment, governmenfts, medical systems and international organizations continued ignoring the warnings, failed to prepare adequately and even developed a numbness to what they perceived as scientists “crying wolf”.
 Even at the beginning of the pandemic, epidemiologists predicted that millions of people would be infected worldwide, but at the time it was dismissed as alarmism.
 At this point, however, more than 2 million people have been diagnosed with COVID-19 infections worldwide, and 200 countries and regions around the world have been hit.

 All psychologists know that human nature has a blind spot for risks and a natural optimistic bias.
 The whole gambling industry is built on this well studied and known human pattern which, in some instance, served us well as a species.